-Buying a New HVAC System - If you are in the unenviable position of trying to sell your home or if you expect to be putting your home on the market in the next couple years, you need every edge you can get to help attract buyers and get a good offer on your home.
+Buying a New HVAC System - If you are in the unenviable position of trying to sell your home or if you expect to be putting your home on the market in the next couple of years, you need every edge you can get to help attract buyers and get a good offer on your home.

 Upgrading the energy efficiency of your home can help you get that advantage and pay dividends in the form of lower energy costs until your home sells.
-Several recent studies have concluded that energy efficient homes sell faster and at higher prices than less efficient homes.
+Several recent studies have concluded that energy-efficient homes sell faster and at higher prices than less efficient homes.

 Buying a New HVAC System

 For example, a recent study by the North Carolina Energy Efficiency Alliance (NCEEA) concluded that Energy Star homes sell almost three months faster than conventional homes at a higher sales price and a higher price per square foot.
 Although the North Carolina Study focused on newly built homes, two recent Oregon studies covering both new and existing homes with third-party energy efficiency certifications reached similar conclusions.

 While these studies were limited to local areas, we can take away from them the fact that home buyers are interested in energy-efficient homes and that an energy-efficient home is likely to sell faster and for more than a similar conventional home.

 Energy Efficiency Improvements | Buying a New HVAC System